The best sales to shop this weekend: AirPods Pro, Bio Bidet, Solo Stove and more | CNN Underscored

 - The Amazon sheets sales continue with LuxClub six-piece bamboo sheet sets starting at $25.56.

-- Treat your feline friend to some new best selling cat furniture at Tuft and Paw, now 15% off with the code BEST15.
+- Treat your feline friend to some new bestselling cat furniture at Tuft and Paw, now 15% off with the code BEST15.

 Deals you may have missed